Andrew Anderson (bowler): Professional career

+2018: major title and Player of the Year

 In February 2018, he qualified as the #2 seed for the PBA Tournament of Champions, but was defeated in the semifinal match (his first television appearance) by the eventual winner, Matt O'Grady.

 Anderson qualified as the #1 seed (out of 360 players) at the 2018 USBC Masters, and won his lone match in the televised finals on April 15 to earn his first national PBA Tour title and first major championship.
 Anderson won his second PBA Tour title on June 3, 2018 at the PBA Greater Jonesboro Open.
 In October 2018, he finished runner-up in two of the three FloBowling PBA Fall Swing events: the PBA Wolf Open and the PBA Tulsa Open.

 On November 20, 2018, the PBA announced that Anderson won the 2018 Chris Schenkel PBA Player of the Year award.
 At 23, Anderson is the second-youngest player in history to win the award, behind Billy Hardwick who won the 1963 POY award at age 22.
 In addition to his two season titles and three other top-five finishes, Anderson won the Harry Smith PBA Points Leader award while ranking in the top five in tour earnings and scoring average.

+2019–2020

 Anderson took a step back in 2019, in part due to a hand injury he suffered in Hong Kong at the end of 2018.
 He mentioned on the 2019 PBA Tour Finals broadcast (July 19) that the hand bothered him for several months, forcing him to alter his delivery.
 He made just three final round appearances in 2019 and did not win a title.

-Through 2019, Anderson has recorded one 300 game in PBA competition.
+His struggles continued into the COVID-shortened 2020 season, as he cashed only four times in 13 events.

+2021: doubles success

 On March 14, 2021, Anderson won his third PBA Tour title (with partner Kris Prather) at the Roth-Holman PBA Doubles Championship.
 On June 18, 2021 (broadcast July 11), Anderson out-dueled 11 other pros to win the non-title PBA Strike Derby.

+2024: second doubles title and PBA League MVP

+In April of 2024, Anderson and partner Kris Prather won their second Roth-Holman doubles championship, giving Anderson his fourth PBA Tour title.
+In June, Anderson was voted Most Valuable Player of the 2024 PBA Elite League regular season.
+Over the 14-week season (concurrently held with PBA title events), Anderson captained the Las Vegas High Rollers team and led them to a 10–4 record and the #1 seed for the Elias Cup final rounds in September.
+He ranked third in total strikes (47) and strike percentage (66.2%) while filling frames (strike or spare) 89.55% of the time.
+On September 17, 2024, Anderson led the Las Vegas High Rollers to a 3–1 win over the Portland Lumberjacks in the PBA Elite League Championship.
+He also won the finals MVP award.